zopefoundation/www.zope.org/docs/developer/binarywheels.rst

 Using GitHub Actions
 --------------------
-- on your project GitHub page go to "Settings" and then click on "Secrets" on the left-hand menu.
+- On your project GitHub page go to "Settings" and then click on "Secrets" on the left-hand menu.
 Create a new repository secret and call it ``TWINE_PASSWORD``.
 Paste the API token value you created for the ``zope.wheelbuilder`` PyPI account.
-- take a look at a `complete GitHub Actions test and wheel building configuration
+- Take a look at a `complete GitHub Actions test and wheel building configuration
   <https://github.com/zopefoundation/ExtensionClass/blob/master/.github/workflows/tests.yml>`_
   for inspiration, or if you already use the `standardized parameterized project